camunda/camunda-docs/docs/guides/configuring-out-of-the-box-connector.md

 ---
-id: implementing-connectors
+id: configuring-out-of-the-box-connectors
-title: Implement Connectors
+title: Configure an out-of-the-box Connector
 description: "Connectors communicate with any system or technology, reducing the time it takes to automate and orchestrate business processes across systems."
 keywords: [connector, modeling, connectors, low-code, no-code]
 ---